mira-kine/lab-01-guess-number/README.md

 ## State:
 Initial states:
-    - Number of tries: 3
+    - Number of tries remaining: 3
     -
 Input number type: Between 1-20 (including both)/ Use compareNumbers to compare guessed number to actual number Number of tries remaining: If they guess correct or use up guesses, disable further input and display an endlose or win message (decrement tries remaining)